ToshioCP/Gtk4-tutorial/src/sec18.src.md

 g_object_unref (builder);
 ~~~

-It is important that `builder` is unreferred after the GMenuModel `menubar` is set to the application.
+It is important that `builder` is unreferred after the GMenuModel `menubar` is inserted to the application.
 If you do it before setting, bad thing will happen -- your computer might freeze.

 ## Action entry